zenml-io/zenml/docs/book/getting-started/installation.md

 ## Install with the dashboard

-ZenML comes bundled with a React-based dashboard that lives inside a [sister repository](https://github.com/zenml-io/zenml-dashboard).
+ZenML comes bundled with a web dashboard that lives inside a [sister repository](https://github.com/zenml-io/zenml-dashboard).
 In order to get access to the dashboard **locally**, you need to launch the [ZenML Server and Dashboard locally](/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-zenml.md).
 For this, you need to install the optional dependencies for the ZenML Server: